brunoterkaly/run-dcos-on-azure/README.md

 Even the most simple cluster with DC/OS results in a significant amount of infrastructure being deployed in a public cloud like Azure.
 If you note in the image below there is a variety of VM’s, load balancers, network interface cards and public IP address and that needs to be provisioned.
 Likely, as you see in this post, provisioning such a cluster is almost trivial and requires just a few mouse clicks and some basic data input to provision.

+In the diagram below you are looking at a Docker Data Center deployment.
+You will note that a DC/OS deployment is similar in that it will include the typical cluster hardware (VM’s, load balancers, network interface cards and public IP address).

 ![](./images/azurefootprint.png)

 _Figure 3:  The basic infrastructure for an Azure cluster_